Medical Cannabis and Alcohol Use Disorder (AUD)

 Medical cannabis for treating alcoholism

-According to a new study published in Frontiers in Pharmacology published in 2019, CBD may be able to prevent or reduce alcohol-related brain damage and liver disease.
+According to a new study published in Frontiers in Pharmacology published in 2019, CBD and medical marijuana may be able to prevent or reduce alcohol-related brain damage and liver disease.
 It has been suggested that CBD might have a positive impact on both hepatic and neurocognitive outcomes in people with AUD, regardless of their drinking trajectory by reducing alcohol-related steatosis processes in the liver and by reversing alcohol-induced brain damage.

 As a novel candidate for AUD pharmacotherapy, the article “Cannabidiol as a Novel Candidate in 2019: A Case Study” concludes that CBD has therapeutic potential.
 CBD has the potential to treat alcohol-related challenges and addiction phenotypes and offers hope for future study and research on AUD pharmacotherapy.
 A 2018 study report in the journal Neuropsychopharmacology concluded that rats that self-administered alcohol or cocaine may receive transdermal CBD at intervals of